OperationsMarch 16, 2026· 8 min read

 Run the true cost comparison.
 Use the formula above to compare platforms on total cost of ownership, not just license fees.

 The platform with the lowest per-seat rate isn't necessarily the cheapest platform to run.
-The platform that eliminates admin time entirely might be the cheapest — even if the concept of "no admin" sounds too good to be true.
+The platform that reduces recurring admin may be cheaper to operate, even when the licence price is not the only line item.

-DefendWise eliminates SAT admin time entirely.
-AI handles everything from enrollment to reporting. $299/month, flat rate.
+DefendWise reduces recurring SAT admin with AI-assisted workflows from enrollment to reporting. $399/month, flat rate under fair use.
 See how it works →

 Ready to cover every client?